Tuesday, December 10, 2019

 Saturday, February 9, 2019

-Etiquette is quite important.
-And part of a culture's sacred rites.
+Etiquette is quite important and part of a culture's sacred rites.
 Each culture's etiquette must be respected.
 The ancient saying goes: "When in Rome, do as Romans do."
-This is known in Confucian philosophy as LI.
+In Confucian Philosophy, this is known as LI.

 Wednesday, January 23, 2019